 Soak hazelnuts in water for at least 12 hours.

-Rinse hazelnuts well and place in a blender with vanilla and cardamom and blend well.
-Add 1 cup of the water and blend until smooth.
+Rinse hazelnuts well and place in a blender.* Add 1 cup of the water and blend until smooth.
 Add remaining water and blend well.

 Line a colander with cheesecloth and place over a large bowl, or use a nut milk bag.
 Pour milk mixture over colander, straining out pulp.
 Wrap pulp in the cheesecloth and squeeze out the remaining liquid.
 Reserve pulp for another use.